 Example of an ILP Component

-An Individual Learning Plan (ILP) example illustrates the flexibility and personalization of these roadmaps, adapting to diverse student needs and goals.
-Each ILP effectively translates broad aspirations into concrete, achievable actions.
-Here’s an example of an ILP component structure:
+An Individual Learning Plan example will demonstrate the flexibility and personalization of these roadmaps to individual students’ needs and goals.
+Each ILP turns over-ambitious, general goals into realistic steps.
+Let’s give an example of an ILP component structure:

 1. Academic and Life-Skills Focused